 This is a group of drugs that block the growth and spread of cancer by interfering with the biology of the cancer cells.
 They target specific processes in the cells that cause cancer to grow.

-When breast cancers are HER2 negative, oestrogen negative and also test negative for progesterone receptors, this is referred to as ‘triple negative’ breast cancer.
+When breast cancers are HER2 negative, oestrogen receptor negative and also test negative for progesterone receptors, this is referred to as ‘triple negative’ breast cancer.
 This is quite common in medullary breast cancer.

 If you have triple negative breast cancer, you may feel concerned that you are not able to have treatments such as trastuzumab or hormone therapy.
 However, people diagnosed with medullary breast cancer generally have a better prognosis (outlook) than people with some other types of triple negative breast cancer.